Legal recognition of sign languages: Northern Ireland

+British and Irish Sign Language were given non-legislative recognition by the Northern Ireland Office in 2004.

+In 2024, the Minister for Communities, "set out proposals to increase the number of interpreters and, ultimately, bring forward a Sign Language Bill".

+The bill was introduced in February 2025 as the Sign Language Bill.
+Unlike England, Scotland, Wales, Northern Ireland has two sign languages – BSL and ISL, so the legislation recognises both ISL and BSL.

+Mayors

+Greater London

+In 2023, the Mayor of London, Sadiq Khan, signed the British Deaf Association’s Charter for British Sign Language "to address discrimination, empower deaf communities and improve relationships between public sector organisations and Deaf communities".

+Greater Manchester

+In 2024, as a candidate for Mayor of Greater Manchester, Andy Burnham pledged to require that there is BSL sign on the live stream of all meetings of the Greater Manchester Combined Authority.

 United States

 The federal government does not recognize any language, spoken or signed, as an official language.
 However, several U.S. universities accept American Sign Language credit to meet their foreign-language requirements.
 In some states, the study of American Sign Language is eligible for foreign language credit at the high school level.
 In 2015, California became the first US state to legislate language development milestone guidance pertaining to children whose first language is a signed language.

 Uruguay

 Although Uruguay has no "official" languages, Uruguayan Sign Language (Lengua de señas uruguaya, or LSU), was legally recognised as the language of deaf persons on 10 July 2001.

 In the 2008 law 18.437 (Ley General de Educación, 12 December 2008), LSU is considered (with Uruguayan Spanish and Uruguayan Portuguese) a mother tongue of Uruguayan citizens.
 In policy documents of the Comisión de Políticas Lingüísticas en la Educación Pública (Public Education Language Policy Commission, part of the Administración Nacional de Educación Pública or ANEP), it is proposed that LSU be the principal language of deaf education.